-When $p_{\text{iso}}=0.5$, simulations similar to the one in Fig.~\ref{sfig:SNR_ecdf_Enschede} show that the percentage of area where the signal is below $5$dB is on average $1.8\%$, $0.53\%$, $17\%$ and $1.8\%$ for the three MNOs and national roaming, respectively.
-This implies that even for a failure percentage of $50\%$, almost the entire region is under coverage under national roaming and for users that are subscribed to \KPN or \TMobile.
-These observations match with the conclusions from Fig.~\ref{sfig:random_failure_NR_FDP}.
-Thus, these considered MNOs have sufficient redundancy in terms of BSs to account for large number of failures and users can have still access to communications services, which is paramount in the aftermath of extreme events.
 When it comes to FSP, Fig.~\ref{sfig:random_failure_NR_FSP} suggests that users experience service quality degradation more drastically if MNOs do not implement infrastructure sharing.
-Failures up to $10\%$ of the BSs do not affect the networks significantly, but for higher values of $p_{\text{iso}}$ the surviving BSs become too congested~(i.e., has to serve an increased number of users) which causes degradation in user satisfaction represented by lower FSP.
+Failures up to $10\%$ of the BSs do not affect the networks significantly, but for higher values of $p_{\text{iso}}$ the surviving BSs become overloaded~(i.e., has to serve an increased number of users) which causes degradation in user satisfaction represented by lower FSP.
 Note that the decrease in FSP can be mitigated by dynamic frequency allocation schemes which re-allocate the frequency resources of the failing BSs to the active ones.
 Comparing the benefit of infrastructure sharing under normal operation~($p_{\text{iso}}=0$) against that of under failures~($p_{\text{iso}}>0$) by accounting for both FDP and FSP, we can conclude that sharing leads to better performance under failures.
-The network of \KPN and \TMobile in particular are redundant enough to still ensure coverage under failures.
+The networks of \KPN and \TMobile in particular are sufficiently redundant to still ensure coverage under failures.
 However, to also ensure satisfaction, network sharing is paramount.